geekrelief/gdnim/README.md

     - [PMunch optionsutils](https://github.com/PMunch/nim-optionsutils)
   - vcc, gcc (optional, but required for threads)

 ## Project Structure ##
 Gdnim uses a customized build script and [a custom version of godot 3.2](https://github.com/geekrelief/godot/tree/3.2_custom) merged with [godot 3.2 with gdnative unload](https://github.com/geekrelief/godot/tree/3.2_gdnative_unload) which unloads gdnative libraries when their resource is no longer referenced.
 It removes the dependency on nake and nimscript which can be buggy and limited.
 Nimscript doesn't allow the use of exportc functions to check for file modification times.
 Gdnim also uses a custom version of the godot-nim bindings in the deps/godot directory, to begin future-proofing it for modern versions of nim (using GC ORC/ARC).

 ### Files and Folders ###
  - `/app`: This is the godot project folder.
     - `/app/_dlls`: Location for `./build` compiled, component libraries (.dll's, .so's).
 If you have other dlls you want to store here, modify tasks.nim.
 See `task cleandll`, or put your dlls somewhere else.
-    - `/app/_gdns`: Location for `./build gencomp` generated gdns files.
-These are checked and regenerated if missing.
+    - `/app/_gdns`: Location for `./build gencomp` generated NativeScript files.
+These are checked and regenerated for each component nim file.
+So they're safe to delete when you want to remove a component.
     - `/app/_tscn`: Location for `./build gencomp` generated tscn files.
 Customize these for your needs.
-    - `/app/scenes`: Location for your own scenes to keep separate from _tscn.
+    - `/app/scenes`: (Optional) Location for your own scenes to keep separate from _tscn.
  - `deps/godot`: Custom version of godot-nim bindings.
 You can move this and update the location in `build.ini`
  - `build.nim`: The build script, compiled with `nim c build`, includes the `tasks.nim`
  - `tasks.nim`: Build tasks are specified here for updating / compiling the godot engine, generating / compiling  components, running the godot editor, etc.